SONGNightbreeze/React-Infinite-Scrolling/note_infinite scrolling.md

 ### useEffect return
 > and what we can do instead of user fact is if you return something from useEffect
 >
-> you return a function inside that function we can just called cancel.
+> you return a function inside that function we can just called cancel.返回的要是一个函数
 >
 > this is going cancel our request every single time it recall a useEffect